-

 with Comments Off

 Have you ever wondered how the federal government can bail out banks and mortgage-holders, cut your taxes, try to protect Social Security, expand your Medicare benefits, and send you a stimulus check – all at the same time?
 These may be symptoms of an embarrassing condition afflicting political parties, banks, and households across America: Deficit Attention Disorder (DAD).
-Unchecked, normal individuals (as well as politicians and bank CEOs) afflicted by DAD start to believe in money that doesn’t exist.
-This silent assassin of fiscal sanity overheats your credit card, sells you a make-believe mortgage, makes
+CBD has certain advantages, but it is not a miracle cure.
+Few studies have explicitly linked CBD (cannabinoid) usage to a decrease in ADHD symptoms, which vary depending on the kind of ADHD.
+However, there are a

 Read More »